nexussays/ble.net/Readme.md

 Install-Package ble.net -Version 1.0.0-beta0007
 ```

+If you are making a library or are implementing support for a new platform, you are done.

-For each platform you are supporting, install the relevant package:
+If you are making an app, then install the relevant package in each platform project:

 ```powershell
 Install-Package ble.net-android -Version 1.0.0-beta0007